Sveske-Juice/our-earth/README.md

 ### Things that can be improved, refactored or optimized in the future:
 * Load upgrades from disk with something like Scriptable Objects or json for better scalability and modding support.
+* Use sub-class for upgrades with special effect